department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 **To scan your photo with your phone, you can use your phone’s camera or photo-scanning app.**

 **To use your phone’s camera:**
-1. Open the **Camera app** and take a picture of your photo.
+1. Open the Camera app and take a picture of your photo.
-2. Once you take a picture the photo will appear in the **Photos app**.
+2. After you take a picture, the photo will appear in the Photos app.
 3. Find the photo you want to upload.
-Then tap the **Share icon** and choose how you want to upload your photo.
+Then tap the share icon and choose how you want to upload your photo.

 **To use your phone’s photo-scanning app:**
 1. Open the app and position your phone over your photo.
 2. Follow the instructions onscreen to scan your photo.
 3. Once you’re done scanning your photo, you can choose where to save it.
 Find the photo you want to upload.
-Then tap the **Share icon** and choose how you want to upload your photo.
+Then tap the share icon and choose how you want to upload your photo.

 </div>
 </li>